skx/purppura/README.md

 # Purppura

-Purppura is a port to [golang](https://golang.org/) of the [purple-alert](https://github.com/skx/purple) server.  (`Purppura` is Finnish for `purple`.)

-The purple-alert software is an alert manager which allows the centralised collection and distribution of "alerts".
+Purppura is an alert manager which allows the centralised collection and distribution of "alerts".

-For example a trivial heartbeat-style alert might be implemented by having a host send a message every minute with a body containing:
+For example a trivial heartbeat-style alert might be implemented by having a host send a message every minute:

 * "Raise an alert if you don't hear from me in 5 minutes".

-If that host were to suffer a crash then five minutes after the last submission and alert would be raised, and you would be notified.
+If that host were to suffer a crash then five minutes after the last submission of the event an alert would be raised, and a human would be notified.

 ## Installation